Suffolk County Community College: Ammerman Campus

 The Ammerman campus at Selden opened in 1961.
 It is the largest, first, and main campus of Suffolk County Community College.
 Located off of Nicolls Road, it has become a landmark of Suffolk County.
 The main campus is the home to the majority of the sports teams as well.
 The site was previously a tuberculosis sanitarium.

 Only two of the sanitorium's buildings remain (both of which were built by the Works Progress Administration in the 1930s)—Ammerman Building (the former William Hugh Ross Building for male patients) and Kreiling Hall (the former J.H.
 Marshall Building for children).
 School officials deny a persistent rumor that the basement of the Kreiling Hall was used as a morgue noting that the walk-in refrigerators there were used for a cafeteria.
 As of 2008 only three of the 10,000 Norway spruce and Scotch pine trees that landscaped the sanitarium's grounds remain.

 Eastern Campus

 The Eastern campus at Riverhead (actually in the hamlet of Northampton in the Town of Southampton with a Riverhead postal address) opened in 1977 on Speonk-Riverhead Road (CR 88), next to Riverhead-Moriches Road (CR 51).
 The Eastern campus is the college's smallest.
-The Eastern campus has really nice hiking trails that are utilized by some athletic courses.
+The Eastern campus has hiking trails that are utilized by some athletic courses.

-Michael J. Grant Campus
+Michael J. Grant Campus (Formerly West Campus)

-The Michael J. Grant campus at Brentwood opened in 1974 and is the college's fastest growing.
-Bordered by Wicks Road, Community College Drive, and Crooked Hill Road (CR 13), the Grant campus is the sole home of the lacrosse, men's & women's track & field, men's & women's bowling, and men's & women's indoor track teams.
+The Michael J. Grant campus (formerly West Campus) at Brentwood opened its doors in 1974 on the land once owned by Pilgrim Psychiatric Center and is the college's fastest growing campus.
+Bordered by Wicks Road, Community College Drive, and Crooked Hill Road (CR 13), the Grant campus is the sole home of the lacrosse, men's & women's track & field, men's & women's bowling, Basketball, and men's & women's indoor track teams.

 Downtown Sayville

-The Sayville Downtown Center opened in 2006.
+The Sayville Downtown Center opened in 2006 and closed in 2023.